gbm-ii/gbmUSBdevice/README.md

 - Connect the MCU's USB interface to a PC.
 - Open the terminal sessions for the VCPs (TeraTerm seems to be good choice for Windows); once connected, the demo displays prompt with the VCOM logical number in a terminal window.
-- The text typed in a terminal window is be echoed.
+- The text typed in a terminal window is echoed.
 The text printed to the printer is displayed in VCOM0 terminal window.